7 Types of Non-Sterile Compounds

 - Tablets and most capsules contain the active ingredient as well as excipients.

-- Filtering removes particles, impurities, tablet coatings, excipients
+- Filtering removes particles, impurities, tablet coatings, and excipients.

 - Using filter paper